-In a traditional church model (which many of us have been a part of and are grateful for) the one-hour Sunday service is the highlight of the week and requires the most time, energy, and resources to pull off.
+The prevailing church model (which many of us have been a part of and are grateful for) is a one-hour Sunday-centric service that requires the most time, energy, and resources to execute.
 The most talented people are usually allowed to sing and speak while the rest of the church sit in rows and listen.
 Then everyone is encouraged to find a small group throughout the week to fellowship with and serve alongside.

 We must never be afraid to be a sign of contradiction for the world – Mother Teresa

 The traditional church model works for many people in their faith walk.
 Bless the Lord.
 However, there are other ways to be the Church intentionally and incarnationally in the places where we live, work, and play.
 We call this a microchurch.